 These are the various ways of playing in Underworlds:

 - Championship: this is the most widespread format where only certain cards and boards are allowed to be played.
 This includes all cards and boards published in the last 2 editions or reprinted in the last 2 editions.
-At the time of writing (March 2021) the current legal seasons are: Beastgrave (including Gift Pack and Arena Mortis) and Direchasm.
+At the time of writing (October 2021) the current legal seasons are: Harrowdeep and Direchasm (including Direchasm – Arena Mortis and Essential Cards Pack).

 - Arena Mortis: a multi-player game where you use one single miniature in an arena against all other participants.
 Deckbuilding is part of the game but there are more twists to it.